Philliec459/Thomeer-Used-to-Model-High-Pressure-Mercury-Injection-Core-Data/README.md

 https://github.com/Philliec459/Geolog-Used-to-Automate-the-Characterization-Workflow-using-Clerkes-Rosetta-Stone-calibration-data

 In the above workflows we have used hundreds of HPMI samples as calibration.
-In the image below we are showing the Porosity vs. Permeability cross plot in the upper left for all the calibration samples used for the Arab D reservoir; all colored by Petrophysical Rock Type.
-We select a small group of poro-perm samples, and the Pc curves from this small group of selected samples is then shown in the lower left.
-The black Pc curve is the upscaled Pc curve from the selected samples,and the black bars in the histograms are the median value for the selected samples.
-We would be using upscaled Pc curves that varies level by level in the well to model saturations because of the changing reservoir quality along the wellbore.
+In the image below we are showing the Porosity vs. Permeability cross plot in the upper left for all the calibration samples used in Ed Clerke's Rosetta Stone Carbonate Arab D reservoir study.
+The colors represent different Petrophysical Rock Type as determined by Clerke.
+We typically select a small group of poro-perm samples, and the Pc curves from this small group of selected samples is then shown in the lower left part of the figure.
+The black Pc curve is the upscaled Pc curve from the selected samples, and the black bars in the histograms represent the median value for the selected samples.
+In our saturation-height modeling we use the upscaled Pc curves that vary level-by-level because of the changing reservoir quality of the rock along the wellbore.

 ![HPMI_Image](Thomeer_Pc_and_Thomeer_Parameters2.gif)

 ## Modeling of Saturations Using Thomeer Capillary Pressure Parameters:
-Also, the following image shows one example from our modeling of saturations from Capillary Pressure vs. log analysis.
+The following image shows one example from our modeling of saturations from Capillary Pressure vs. log analysis.
 The match is very good.
-I personally have performed this type of characterization on at least 30 huge carbonate oil fields in Saudi, and the results shown below are very typical.
+I personally have performed this type of characterization on at least 30 huge carbonate oil fields in Saudi Arabia, and the results shown below are very typical.

 ![HPMI_Image](logsats.gif)

 ---
 1 Clerke, E. A., Mueller III, H. W., Phillips, E. C., Eyvazzadeh, R. Y., Jones, D. H., Ramamoorthy, R., Srivastava, A., (2008) “Application of Thomeer Hyperbolas to decode the pore systems, facies and reservoir properties of the Upper Jurassic Arab D Limestone, Ghawar field, Saudi Arabia: A Rosetta Stone approach”, GeoArabia, Vol. 13, No. 4, p.
-113-160, October, 2008.
+113-160, October 2008.